Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Methodology

-{\bf Manipulation policy}.
-Alg.~\ref{algo:bot_training} refers to learning the manipulation policy $\mu$.
-In addition to the action-value function for the robot $Q^{\mu}_{r}(s,a)$, we learn another action-value function $Q^{\mu}_{q}(s,a)$ for the SLD reward in Eq.~\ref{eq:r_aux_2}.
-The policy parameter $\theta_{\mu}$ is updated with the following gradient:
+{\bf Robotic manipulation policy}.
+Similarly, we learn the robotic manipulation policy adopting DDPG with HER as described in Algorithm \ref{algo:bot_training}.
+Using the optimisation objective given in Eq. \ref{eq:critic}, we learn two action-value functions: $Q^\mu_r$ for the environmental sparse rewards $r_t$, and $Q^\mu_q$ for the proposed SLDR $q_t^\text{\smaller{SLDR}}$.
+Accordingly, $\mu_\theta$ is updated following the gradient below that uses both action-value functions:

+where $\gD_M$ is an experience replay buffer.
 Some tasks may include $N>1$ objects, e.g. stacking.
-The proposed method is able to handle these tasks by learning individual policies and SLD reward action-value functions $Q^{\mu}_{q_i}(s,a)$ for each object, $i=1,\ldots,N$.
-The gradient to update $\theta_{\mu}$ is given by
+The proposed method is able to handle these tasks by using individual SLDR for each object and learning individual $Q^\mu_{q_i}$ for each one of them.
+Then, the gradient required to update $\mu_\theta$ is: